Brooke Henderson’s 13 legendary LPGA Tour victories

 #9- Meijer LPGA Classic (2019)

-In her 13th event of the 2019 season, Henderson finished the final round 2-under-par 70 for a four-round total of 267, which gave her a one-stroke margin advance on the leaderboard.
+In her 13th event of the 2019 season, Henderson finished the final round at 2-under-par 70 for a four-round total of 267, which gave her a one-stroke margin of victory.

 #10- Hugel-Air Premia LA Open (2021)

-With more titles at the top level of golf than any Canadian, it is likely this is not Henderson’s last major accomplishment in the sport of golf, and Canada and Brooke Henderson fans are excited to see what will be added to this list in the future.
+With more titles at the top level of golf than any Canadian, it is likely this is not Henderson’s last major accomplishment in the sport of golf.
+Team Canada and Brooke Henderson fans are excited to see what will be added to this list in the future.